Benno4president/Area-Analyser/README.md

 But the img-breakdown is only part 1.
 The output of imgs is optional.
 The script also analyses each new image and calculates a percentage of a color in the images.
 The default is targeting forest and waterbodies.

+If the folder contains .pgw files with the same name as a .png file, it can be read along with the .png.
+The script assumes the .pgw is the coordinates for the top left corner.
+The calculated coordinates of each photo will be stored with the color percentage data.

 The info is stored as a python dictionary, so data outputs are easy to create. pre-made options is the images with the info in the name, as .json and as .txt